 - 32 CAN Transport Layer (CTL) Message Objects are modelled as a FullCAN Object Superset.

-- 32 separate filters/screeners (one per Message Object), each allowing a 30-bit ID Match and full 29-bit Mask (i.e., each filter/screener represents a unique Group address).
+- 32 separate filters/screeners (one per Message Object), each allowing a 30-bit ID Match and full 29-bit Mask (i.e., each filter/screener represents an individual Group address).

 - Each Message Object can be configured as Receive or Transmit.